uc-cdis/gen3.org/content/products/_index.md

 date: 2021-01-08
 g3Teaser:
   fig: /figs/productkv.svg
-  title: Gen3 Features
+  title: Gen3 Products
-  detail: Gen3 is an open source software with Apache 2.0 or similar licenses, collocating compute and storage in a data commons.
-It is agnostic to the data type and the storage location, needing, minimally, a data model, data, a secure landing page for the portal, and research goals.
+  detail: The Gen3 platform consists of a collection of open source software services for building and managing cloud-based data resources, namely, interoperable nodes in a data ecosystem, data commons, and analysis workspaces.
+Each of the Gen3 services is designed to accomplish a specific function in a data ecosystem, and that is achieved by providing a publicly-accessible application programming interface (API) that users, applications, and other services can send requests to.
+  para1: This page organizes and presents the Gen3 software services in terms of the different types of data resources mentioned above.
 g3DataFeature:
   f1:
     title: Framework Services
-    subtitle: Backend etc etc
+    subtitle: User authentication with data object and metadata indexing.
     button:
-      link: /products/framework-service
+      link: /products/framework-services
     contents:
       c1:
         name: Object Index